milessabin/shapeless/README.md

 ## Building shapeless

-shapeless is built with SBT 0.13.8 or later, and its master branch is built with Scala 2.11.7 by default.
-To build with Scala 2.10.x you should check out the scala-2.10.x branch.
-As a general rule all new features and bugfixes are made against master and Scala 2.11.7 and merged into the scala-2.10.x branch with only the minimal changes needed for forwards compatibility.
+shapeless is built with SBT 0.13.9 or later, and its master branch is built with Scala 2.11.7 by default but also cross-builds for 2.10.6 and 2.12.x.

 [namehashing]: https://github.com/sbt/sbt/issues/1640